-- (1) Reflects number of PUs and RUs that vested on the vesting date based on the number of units issued on grant date.
-For PUs this includes the application of the final performance multiplier earned on the PUs granted. - (2) PUs and RUs are tracked during the vesting period and dividend equivalents are awarded on the same basis as dividends declared on Shares.
-These dividend equivalents are accrued in the form of additional PUs or RUs, as applicable, for the benefit of the employee and paid when vesting occurs.
-For PUs, the final performance multiplier is applied to the PUs and accumulated dividends. - (3) The market price used to calculate amounts payable for vested PUs and RUs is the average closing price of the Shares for the 20 consecutive trading days immediately preceding the vesting date. - (4) PUs granted as part of the 2019 LTI grant vested in 2022 with a performance multiplier of 2.0x.
-See "Long-Term Incentive Program 2019 Performance Units Vesting in 2022" for details of PU measures for 2019 LTI grants. - (5) Mr. Harbilas' share-based awards that vested during 2022 included 31,056 RUs granted to him in June 2019 in connection with his appointment as CFO, which was aligned with market practice for executive hires.
+- (1) Reflects the number of PUs that vested on the vesting date based on the number of units issued on the grant date. - (2) Share-based awards are tracked during the vesting period and dividend equivalents are awarded on the same basis as dividends declared on Shares.
+These dividend equivalents are accrued in the form of additional nominal units for the benefit of the employee and paid when vesting occurs.
+For PUs, the final performance multiplier is applied to the PUs and accumulated dividend equivalents. - (3) The market price used to calculate amounts payable for vested PUs is the 20-day average closing price of the Shares preceding the vesting date. - (4) PUs granted as part of the 2020 annual LTI grant vested in 2023 with a performance multiplier of 2.0x.
+See "Long-Term Incentive Program 2020 Performance Units Vesting in 2023" for more information.